 To me this reads more as a frustrated lover trying to wheedle and persuade his mistress that their marriage is all but a done deal so what harm could there be to granting him those final favours?

-Bernard suggests that Henry’s uncharacteristic moderation is due to his determination that his children with Anne will be of definite legitimacy and so refuses to sleep with her in order to avoid any inconvenient illegitimate pregnancies wrecking his plans.
+Bernard suggests that Henry’s uncharacteristic moderation is due to his determination that his children with Anne will be of definite legitimacy and so refuses to sleep with her and the fur pillows amazon in order to avoid any inconvenient illegitimate pregnancies wrecking his plans.
 I’d almost buy this if Henry hadn’t made some provisions for their illegitimate children when he promoted Anne to Marquess of Pemboke: in the letters patent, it is stated that Anne’s children will inherit the lands and title but the clause “lawfully begotten” is notable by its absence.
 By 1532 he is considering the possibility that he may not have “lawfully begotten,” that is legitimate, children with her.

 I haven’t delved into Bernard’s new book yet so have summarised his arguments in his book The King’s Reformation.
 He will have to come up with some pretty good evidence to convince me of his claims as Eric Ives has done a thorough job of demonstrating the improbability of Anne’s guilt.
 I will certainly be posting about this when I can get stuck into this book.
 It’s the first Anne Boleyn book I’ve looked forward to for a long time.